How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 For the purpose of this article, images are grouped into two categories:

 - Cloud-compatible images – provided by the OS vendor for cloud environments.
-They typically include the required drivers, cloud-init support, and OpenStack compatibility
+They typically include the required drivers, cloud-init support, and other components required for cloud deployment

-- Non-cloud images – generic images, such as ISO-based installers, that require additional configuration before they can run properly in an OpenStack-based cloud
+- Non-cloud images – generic images, such as ISO-based installers, that require additional configuration before they can run properly in the Servers.com cloud

 This guide covers how to create, customize, and prepare a virtual machine (VM) image and then upload it to the customer portal to deploy a cloud server.
 It walks through three scenarios:

-- Deploying a cloud server using a cloud-compatible image without modifications (as-is)
+- Scenario 1: Deploying a cloud server using a cloud-compatible image without modifications (as-is)

-- Preparing and customizing a cloud-compatible image before uploading
+- Scenario 2: Preparing and customizing a cloud-compatible image before uploading

-- Preparing a non-cloud image (for example, from an ISO file) to make it OpenStack-compatible
+- Scenario 3: Preparing a non-cloud image (for example, from an ISO file) for deployment in the Servers.com cloud

 This article does not cover the operating system installation process.